Cipher-GF/ares.lgbt/README.md

 # ares.lgbt
-ares.lgbt but with lots of glow and other front end things that lags the site :)
+ares.lgbt but with uhhh, no changes to the code...